twitter/rezolus/README.md

 in the far upper and lower percentiles.
 This oversampling approach is one of the key differentiators of Rezolus when compared to other telemetry agents.

-With its support for eBPF as well as more common telemetry sources, Rezolus is a very sophisticated tool for capturing performance anomalies, profiling systems performance, and conducting performance diagnostics.
+With its support for BPF as well as more common telemetry sources, Rezolus is a very sophisticated tool for capturing performance anomalies, profiling systems performance, and conducting performance diagnostics.